vexbiexchange/api-docs/source/includes/_introduction.md

 # Configure Vexbi Library, you will
 # pass this to every call you make to our servers.
 api = API(app_id='APP_ID', secret_key='APP_SECRET')

+# If you want to make tests without impacting your funds
+# you can use our sandbox enviroment with:
+api.use_sandbox()
 ```

 The best way to install Vexbi lib is with [PIP](https://pypi.python.org/pypi).